savonet/book/installation.md

 ./configure
 ```

+This script will check that whether the required external libraries are
-This script optionally takes parameters such as `--prefix` which can be used to
+available, and detect the associated parameters.
+It optionally takes parameters
+such as `--prefix` which can be used to specify in which directory the
-specify in which directory the installation should be performed.
-Build everything
+installation should be performed.
+You can now build everything

 ```
 make
 ```

-Then proceed to the installation, you may need to be root for that:
+and then proceed to the installation

 ```
 make install
 ```

+You may need to be root to run the above command in order to have the right to
+install in the usual directories for libraries and binaries.

 Libraries used by Liquidsoap
 ----------------------------